1970 Utah Utes football team

-The 1970 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1970 NCAA University Division football season.
-In their third season under head coach Bill Meek, the Redskins compiled an overall record of 6–4 with a mark of 4–2 against conference opponents, placing third in the WAC.
+The 1970 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1970 NCAA University Division football season.
+In their third season under head coach Bill Meek, the Utes compiled an overall record of 6–4 with a mark of 4–2 against conference opponents, placing third in the WAC.
 Home games were played on campus at Ute Stadium in Salt Lake City.